-- 1. SITE EVALUATION (MAXIMUM 60 POINTS)
+1. SITE EVALUATION (MAXIMUM 60 POINTS)

-- (a) General Site Requirements:

-- (i) Sites must be sized to accommodate the number and type of units proposed.
+- (a) General Site Requirements: - (i) Sites must be sized to accommodate the number and type of units proposed.
 The Applicant or a Principal must have site control by the preliminary application deadline as evidenced by an option, contract or deed.
-The documentation of site control must include a plot plan.

-- (ii) Required zoning must be in place by the full application submission datedeadline, including special/conditional use permits, and any other discretionary land use approval required (includes all legislative or quasi-judicial decisions). - (iii) Utilities (water, sewer and electricity) must be available with adequate capacity to serve the site.
+The documentation of site control must include a plot plan. - (ii) Required zoning must be in place by the full application deadline, including special/conditional use permits, and any other discretionary land use approval required (includes all legislative or quasi-judicial decisions). - (iii) Utilities (water, sewer and electricity) must be available with adequate capacity to serve the site.
 Sites should be accessed directly by existing paved, publicly maintained roads.
 If not, it will be the owner's responsibility to extend utilities and roads to the site.
-In such cases, the Applicant must explain and budget for such plans at the preliminary application stage and document the right to perform such work. - (iv) In order tTo be eligible for RPP funds, the preliminary application must contain the Agency's "Notice of Real Property Acquisition" form.
+In such cases, the Applicant must explain and budget for such plans and document the right to perform such work.

+(iv) To be eligible for RPP funds, the preliminary application must contain the Agency's "Notice of Real Property Acquisition" form.
 The form must be executed by all parties before or at the same time as the option or contract.